Our Mission

 Marshallberg

-Our Saturday morning farmers’ market is composed of farmers, fishermen, bakers and other food producers, artists, and craftspeople.
-All vendors go through an application process and are vetted for the quality of their products which are homegrown, homemade, or handmade by local folks.
-The market is a place for shoppers to buy fresh locally grown food and unique artisan treasures in a friendly, personal atmosphere.
-A live local band or musician, along with a local food truck add to the weekly event.
+All vendors go through an application process and are vetted for the quality of their products which are homegrown, homemade, or handmade.
+The market is a place for shoppers to buy fresh, locally grown food and unique, artisan creations in a friendly, outdoor environment.

 The Olde Beaufort Farmers’ Market organization is managed by a Board of Directors and the Executive Market Manager.

-• The market is managed by Cindy W. Bunch and Gus Stoehrer, the Saturday market assistant.
+The market is managed by Cindy W. Bunch and Gus Stoehrer, the Saturday Market Assistant.